Mode8fx/Trogdor-Reburninated/README.md

 # Trogdor Reburninated
 This is an enhanced recreation of the Homestar Runner Flash game, _Trogdor_.
-It is currently available for PC, Switch, Wii U, Wii, Gamecube, 3DS, Vita, and PSP.
+It is currently available for PC, Switch, Wii U, Wii, Gamecube, 3DS, Vita, PSP, and [PortMaster](https://portmaster.games/detail.html?name=trogdorrb).

 Homestar Runner is no stranger to [fan ports](https://www.mrphlip.com/ds/pop_tire/) of its [Flash games](https://www.mrphlip.com/ds/secret/), and its impact on Flash media, as well as Internet media as a whole, cannot be overstated.
 Though the original game is still playable on modern devices through its [HTML5 port](https://old.homestarrunner.com/trogdor-canvas/index.html), this project aims to expand on the original release with new features and multiplatform libraries that allow for porting to a wide variety of systems.

+All screenshots are from PC v1.0 (unless otherwise specified) and can be found in the [screenshots](https://github.com/Mode8fx/Trogdor-Reburninated/tree/main/screenshots) folder.

 <img src="https://github.com/Mode8fx/Trogdor-Reburninated/blob/main/screenshots/gameplay_v1.0.png?raw=true" width="480" height="360"/>